 Decaf Coffee Galore

-Decaf Coffee is the hot commodity in the coffee world.
+Decaf coffee is a hot commodity in the coffee world.
 The way decaf coffee is processed, made, and produced is crucial in making decaf taste delicious.
-With the wide variety of choices Fresh Roasted Coffee provides, we are proud to use the Swiss Water Process for our decaf drinks, making it a very pleasant experience for all customers.
+With the wide variety of coffee Fresh Roasted Coffee provides, we are proud to use the Swiss Water Process for our decaf drinks, making it a very pleasant experience for all customers.